JCThomas4214/CassMask/README.md

 + It creates a table based off the model if it does not already exist.
 + It gives you all the tools availiable in CQL mapped in an easy to use api.
 + It allows you to seam together queries, using observables, garunteeing all queries are executed in the proper sequence.
-+ It minimizes the amount of queries as much as possible with batching while maintaining proper sequence.

 ## Query Functions